 Understand your value and that you are, in fact, the product.
 Pinpoint what you can offer (be it rate, experience or results) and then educate your clients on that value.
 Customers essentially buy solutions, not training.
 Develop a marketing strategy.
 Start with a web presence, ensure there’s a forum for questions or feedback and keep track of people who engage.

 That said, your best customers are your current customers.
 Retention in the fitness world is not necessarily measured by the total amount of members you keep.
 You want them to stay and pay longer – so focus on ways you can maximise your product offering and help your business stay relevant.
 Consider convenience, service and cost and make sure the business is excelling in at least one of these areas.
-This knowledge can be attained with a Diploma of Business.
+This knowledge can be attained with a Complete Personal Training and Business Course.

 If your staff aren’t well trained and focused on helping you expand the business, they’re not adding value.
 Foster a team spirit, offer incentives for successful outcomes and create an enriching working environment.
 And if you find yourself continuing to work in your business rather than on it, then your operational systems aren’t functioning properly.